alvinthen/yaobin.me/src/pages/blog/2019-08-10-build-animated-loading-widget-with-flare-and-flutter/index.md

 cover: cover.png
 ---

-# TODO:

-1. Touch on lerpDouble
-1. Link to youtube, link youtube back to blog, linktr.ee to blog, insta it

 # Inspiration

 A week ago I posted an animated Switch widget on my [Instagram][my-insta], built with Flare and Flutter.